 Return and Earn

-Return and Earn will help to reduce the 160 million drink containers littered in our environment each year.
-Drink containers make up almost half of the volume of litter in NSW.
+The NSW Government's Return and Earn program is helping to reduce litter in our environment.
+Prior to the start of this scheme in 2017, drink containers made up almost half of the volume of litter in NSW.
 Return and Earn is part of the NSW Government’s commitment to reducing litter volume in NSW by 40 per cent by 2020.

 Key features of Return and Earn are: